-Bluecoat SCITT has been nationally recognised by NASBTT (National Association of School Based Teacher Training) as having outstanding and effective subject based teacher training sessions.
+Bluecoat SCITT has been nationally recognised by NASBTT (National Association of School Based Teacher Training) as having well planned and effective subject based teacher training sessions.

 The Friday morning pedagogy sessions follow a diverse curriculum of topic areas.
 The Head of SCITT (secondary teacher) and the SCITT Primary Lead, jointly deliver the morning pedagogy sessions, which strengthens the pedagogy delivery due to the mix of both primary and secondary experience.

 “We also knew that we could not cover the detail needed for specific subject/phase pedagogy as a big group and in consequence decided that we needed a subject/phase expert to consolidate trainees’ broad pedagogical learning in the morning and apply this learning directly to their own subject/phase teaching in the afternoon, whilst it was still fresh in their minds.
 We were also keen to ensure that trainee subject knowledge was robust and, therefore, the delivery in the afternoon by subject/phase leads allowed us to be confident that trainees’ subject knowledge was being tested and developed throughout the year in conjunction with subject/phase specific pedagogy

 The reason why we chose this model was that we strongly believe that there are core teaching practices that all teachers can use and we wanted to foster the idea of collaboration between colleagues at an early stage in their career.
 We knew that our trainees would be able to learn from each other, across subjects and different phases”

 |Secondary Training||11 – 16 age range (with Post 16 experience)|

 |14 – 19 are range (Business and Social Science only)|